shijianzhong/kite-public/README.md

-# Kite - Community curated categories
+# Kite - News.
+Elevated.

-This repository contains community curated categories for [Kite](https://kite.kagi.com), Kagi's news app.
+This repository contains public files for [Kite](https://kite.kagi.com), Kagi's news app.
 [Kagi](https://kagi.com) is a premium web search engine.

+## Editing cateogries

-To edit sources, submit a pull request editing `kite_feeds.json`.
+To edit community curated categories, submit a pull request editing `kite_feeds.json`.
 If you do not know how to do that, you can [open an issue](https://github.com/kagisearch/kite-public/issues/new/choose) and share the feeds there.

 This file contains RSS feeds for various categories.